large-scale-gxe-methods/GEM/README.md

         Default: 0.05

 --include-snp-file
-     Path to file containing a subset of variants in the specified BGEN file to be used for analysis.
+     Path to file containing a subset of variants in the specified genotype file to be used for analysis.
-     The first line in this file is the header that specifies which variant identifier in the BGEN file
+     The first line in this file is the header that specifies which variant identifier in the genotype file
      is used for ID matching.
-This must be either 'snpid' or 'rsid'.
+This must be 'snpid' or 'rsid' (BGEN only).
 There should be one variant identifier per line after the header.
 Variants not listed in this file will be excluded from analysis.